-You can keep the time window from changing by turning off Auto Refresh, autorenew.
-This static option is is useful when you want to study an event in the past and not be distracted by new data.
-The Auto Refresh button turns red to warn you that the data is static.
+You can keep the time window from changing by turning off Auto-Refresh, autorenew.
+This static option is useful when you want to study an event in the past and not be distracted by new data.
+If you turn off Auto-Refresh, the button turns gray and is labeled OFF.

-Dashboards provide a single Auto Refresh control that applies all charts on the dashboard.
-When building a chart on the Resources > Metrics Explorer page, auto-refresh is always on.
-You can turn it off by editing the “share” URL.
+Dashboards provide a single Auto-Refresh control that applies all charts on the dashboard.
+When building a chart on the Metrics Explorer page, auto-refresh is always on.

 If you've configured any alerting policies, a chart displaying metrics involved in those policies provides a visual marker for unresolved incidents as a set of red dots directly above the chart.
 These are keyed to the time of their occurrence.

-In this case, the Other options menu also provides a View logs option.
-Click this option to bring up the Stackdriver Logs Viewer.
+When an alerting policy is configured to monitor a metric displayed in a chart, the Other options menu includes a View logs option.
+Click this option to bring up the Cloud Logging Viewer.
 See Viewing logs for information on using the interface.